 The solution is simple: use a VPN and an email created solely for cloud torrenting.
 Pick a provider that keeps zero logs and allows a payment method such as bitcoin or gift cards to ensure privacy and anonymity.
 Even if a cloud torrent provider is forced to hand over logs, you’ll remain anonymous thanks to the VPN (not to mention that it protects you from ISP snooping as well).

-Check out our best VPN reviews to get an overview of which provider is best for you.
 Remember: if they didn’t protect their users, cloud torrent providers would be out of business quickly.
 It’s a safer, more convenient alternative to torrenting using a client.

 All three providers are solid choices for torrent users, but if you’re after the best performance you should stick to a provider like Bitport.io or Seedr.
 Users of private trackers are better off with Seedr, thanks to the built-in support for private trackers and long seed times.